vyder/plugins/feed/readme.md

 ## How to use it

-You can use this in a tempalte for a dedicated feed page or in a template controller.
+You can use this in a template for a dedicated feed page or in a template controller.

 ## Example usage